kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 ### §45.22   Exhibition, antique, and other aircraft: Special rules.

-\(a\) When display of aircraft nationality and registration marks in accordance with §[[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§45.21]] and 45.23 through 45.33 would be inconsistent with exhibition of that aircraft, a U.S.-registered aircraft may be operated without displaying those marks anywhere on the aircraft if:
+\(a\) When display of aircraft nationality and registration marks in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§§45.21]] and 45.23 through 45.33 would be inconsistent with exhibition of that aircraft, a U.S.-registered aircraft may be operated without displaying those marks anywhere on the aircraft if:

 \(1\) It is operated for the purpose of exhibition, including a motion picture or television production, or an airshow;